In this link, you have complete information to understand what color temperature is and its relationship with human vision.

 IMPORTANT: when you finish the session, return the white balance to automatic (AWB).

-For the next session, if you forget to set the white balance at least you will have a more or less reasonable balance.
-But if you leave it in the custom configuration it is very likely that your next session will be useless.
+For the next session, if you forget to set the white balance, you will have a more or less reasonable balance.
+But if you leave it in the custom configuration, your next session will likely be useless.

 Manual color temperature adjustment